-Greg is a painter, sculptor, and public artist and works in a variety of media.
-Greg grew up in Colorado Springs, Colorado.
-He studied architecture at ASU, received his BFA from Art Center College of Design and his MFA from the University of Utah.
+Gregory is a painter, sculptor, and public artist and works in a variety of media.
+He was born in Georgia and grew up in Colorado.
+He studied architecture at Arizona State University, received his BFA from Art Center College of Design, Pasadena, California, and his MFA from the University of Utah.
+He began his career as an editorial illustrator in New York City, doing magazine and book cover for major publications and publishers.
+After receiving his MFA, Gregory transitioned to working full-time as a fine artist.
+He has also juried art shows, served on numerous arts councils and art boards, and instructed at a number of Universities and Colleges.
+His work is in collections nationally and internationally.
 He has lived and worked in Los Angeles, New York City, Park City, Utah, and now Southern Utah.
-Greg has exhibited nationally, and his work has been acquired by many private and public collections.

 Gregory Ragland’s artistic journey has led him down different paths of subject matter and materials that include figurative sculpture and painting, photo-realistic painting, abstracted landscapes, and sculptures in resin, ceramics, bronze, stainless steel, aluminum, and wood.
 His color palette ranges from bright color as a major focus to a subtle limited palette where texture and surface development plays a vital role.
 His work is divided between his large-scale public art commissions and his studio work represented in galleries.
 He is like a two-headed coin, in a comfortable equilibrium between two-dimensional paintings and three-dimensional sculptural work.
 His diversity of subject matters, from realism to the abstract, and his search for new ways to do something different by combining new materials or seeing something that is old as new for the first time fuel a never ending creative quest.
 His work can be broken into categories, yet all those categories of identification are blurred into the last new piece.